Our progress toward 100 percent renewable energy.

 - Real-time power monitoring and analytics during operations

-- Construction processes that utilised 14 per cent recycled materials, diverted 93 per cent of construction waste from landfills and sourced 41 per cent of purchased materials within 500 miles of the site
+- Construction processes that utilized 14 percent recycled materials, diverted 93 percent of construction waste from landfills, and sourced 41 percent of purchased materials within 500 miles of the site

-Our newest data centre, currently under construction in Prineville, Oregon in the US, will be every bit as environmentally responsible as the one in Maiden.
-Oregon allows the direct wholesale purchase of renewable energy through Direct Access, so Apple is using this program to opt out of the default grid mix and directly access local renewable energy sources, such as wind, hydro, solar and geothermal power — enough to power the entire facility.
+Our newest data center, currently under construction in Prineville, Oregon, will be every bit as environmentally responsible as the one in Maiden.
+Oregon allows the direct wholesale purchase of renewable energy through Direct Access, and Apple is using this program to opt out of the default grid mix and directly access local renewable energy sources, such as wind, hydro, solar, and geothermal power — enough to power the entire facility.
 As a result, we’re working with two local utilities as well as a number of local renewable energy generation providers both to create Apple-owned renewable energy sources and to invest in and purchase other local renewable energy.

 Prineville Energy Sources

-Like our facilities in Maiden and Prineville, our data centre in Newark, California is being powered by 100 per cent renewable energy.
-We hit this milestone in January 2013, when we began serving the data centre with energy sourced primarily from wind power.
+Like our facilities in Maiden and Prineville, our data center in Newark is being powered by 100 percent renewable energy.
+We hit this milestone in January 2013, when we began serving the data center with energy sourced primarily from wind power.
 We’re procuring this energy directly from the wholesale market through California’s Direct Access program.